What is Polished Concrete?

-Grout application makes a huge difference in reflection of light
+Grout application makes a huge difference in the reflection of light

 Grout, in its purest meaning, is any suitable material that fills the pinholes and polishes similarly as the concrete that surrounds it.
 For the suitability of any grout material, it should be any material that will have a durability similar to the concrete so that it wears like the concrete and reflects light as the concrete does so its use is as camouflaged as possible to eliminate any noticeable color or shine variation.
-Epoxy or cement based grouts are most common but there are other specialty products.
+Epoxy or cement-based grouts are most common but there are other specialty products for polished concrete floors.

 The installation of the epoxy to complete the grout process varies but it’s installation is relatively simple.
 Being that the epoxy has a flowing consistency, it’s simple to trowel the epoxy across the surface of the concrete in a manner that it flows into the pinholes and fills them a little more than flush of the concrete surface.

-Once the epoxy is installed, and after the subsequent hardening period, the floor is then ground as it normally would be to continue the polishing process.
+Once the epoxy is installed, and after the subsequent hardening period, the polished concrete floor is then ground as it normally would be to continue the polishing process.
 As the floor is polished the epoxy grout becomes polished the same way and at the same rate as the concrete.
-The final result is a floor that is free of pinholes and has a natural looking appearance as though the only material used was concrete.
+The final result is floor that is free of pinholes and has a natural-looking appearance as though the only material used was concrete.